-Although a user probably won't be aware of it, the Model 236 provides a Dante transmitter (output) channel designated as Aux.
+Although a user probably won't be aware of it, the Model 232 provides a Dante transmitter (output) channel designated as Aux.
 How this output functions will depend on how it has been configured in STcontroller.
 By default, the Dante Aux output is disabled.
-Three other choices allow some interesting functions to be created.
+Four other choices allow some interesting functions to be created.
 When configured for Hot Mic the signal associated with the output of the microphone preamplifier will always be present on the Dante Aux output.
 (The preamplifier supports the analog microphone input.)
 The user should be aware that when this configuration is selected there is no means to mute the Dante Aux transmitter (output) channel.
 They must assume that other personnel will be continually monitoring audio associated with the analog microphone source.
 When configured for the Tally Tone mode the Dante Aux channel will have an 18 kHz sine wave tone present whenever the main output function is active.
-A third configuration mode, Main with 18 kHz Tone will have both the microphone audio source and an 18 kHz sine wave tone present on the Dante Aux output whenever the main output function is active.
+A third configuration mode, Main with 18 kHz Tone, will have both the microphone audio source and an 18 kHz sine wave tone present on the Dante Aux output whenever the main output function is active.
 These latter two modes are provided for use in supporting REMI/ At-Home applications.
+When Any Talkback Active is selected the microphone audio source will be present whenever either or both of the talkback functions are active.